-The vessel has been well looked after and is well equipped.
+A substantial trawler yacht style vessel, well looked after and equipped.
 She could be coded under the MCA MGN 280 as a commercial vessel carrying 2 crew and 12 passengers.
 With minor alterations to the accommodation and subject to a coding survey, she could be coded to Category O unrestricted service

 The vessel was laid out from forward to aft as follows:- 2 twin berth cabins plus 2 berth cabin forward.
 Upper saloon with wheelhouse, galley and a dinette which converts to a double berth with twin berth cabin aft